 Lisa Spector is a concert pianist, Juilliard graduate, and canine music expert.
-By combining her passion for music with her love of dogs, she co-founded Through a Dog’s Ear.
+By combining her passion for music with her love of dogs, she co-founded Through a Dog’s Ear in 2003.

-Spector heads the Through a Dog’s Ear “Music in Shelters” program, a project inspired by her volunteer work in shelters.
-Her piano playing is currently played in over 1,500 shelters worldwide, where it is helping increase adoption rates.
+Spector created the Through a Dog’s Ear “Music in Shelters” program, a project inspired by her volunteer work in shelters.
+Her piano playing is currently played in over 2,000 shelters worldwide, where it is helping increase adoption rates.

 An agility enthusiast and former puppy raiser for Guide Dogs for the Blind, Lisa performs Classical Canine Concerts (for people and dogs) as fundraisers for non-profit animal organizations.
-Currently she shares her home and her heart in the San Francisco Bay Area with two “career change” dogs from Guide Dogs ~ Sanchez and Gina.
-Click here for Lisa’s Blog and here for further information about Lisa.
+Currently she shares her home and her heart in the San Francisco Bay Area with Gina, her “career change” dog from Guide Dogs.

 Joshua Leeds is a sound researcher, music producer and educator.
 He is one of few published authorities in the field of psychoacoustics—the study of the effects of music and sound on the human nervous system.
 Publications include The Power of Sound (Healing Arts Press, 2010 and 2001), Through a Dog’s Ear (Sounds True, 2008), and Sonic Alchemy (InnerSong Press, 1997).